Sustainable Development Goals

 Global trends

 While the target is to expand international cooperation and capacity building on water and sanitation, there is no set target for 2030 for this indicator.
 The chart below shows the evolution of official development assistance (ODA) over time.
+While ODA to water and sanitation increased from 2005 to 2018, it has fallen over the last years.

 The Nordics